-Areas of study include public relations, print and broadcast journalism, the influence of popular media, conflict resolution, written and spoken professional communication, organizational communication, interpersonal communication, and intercultural communication.
+Areas of study include public relations; print, online, and broadcast journalism; the influence of popular media; conflict resolution; written and spoken professional communication; organizational communication; interpersonal communication; and intercultural communication.
 The Communication Studies community respects diverse voices and strives to build critical awareness of the ethical and practical ramifications of our everyday communication choices.